Klipper3d/klipper/docs/MCU_Commands.md

 This section lists some commonly used config commands.

-* `config_digital_out oid=%c pin=%u default_value=%c
+* `config_digital_out oid=%c pin=%u value=%c default_value=%c
   max_duration=%u` : This command creates an internal micro-controller object for the given GPIO 'pin'.
-The pin will be configured in digital output mode and set to an initial value as specified by 'default_value' (0 for low, 1 for high).
+The pin will be configured in digital output mode and set to an initial value as specified by 'value' (0 for low, 1 for high).
 Creating a digital_out object allows the host to schedule GPIO updates for the given pin at specified times (see the schedule_digital_out command described below).
-Should the micro-controller software go into shutdown mode then all configured digital_out objects will be set back to their default values.
+Should the micro-controller software go into shutdown mode then all configured digital_out objects will be set to 'default_value'.
 The 'max_duration' parameter is used to implement a safety check - if it is non-zero then it is the maximum number of clock ticks that the host may set the given GPIO to a non-default value without further updates.
 For example, if the default_value is